dotnet/docs-maui/docs/platform-integration/configure-multi-targeting.md

 This XML configures the build system to remove platform-based filename patterns under specific conditions:

 - Don't compile C# code whose filename ends with _.Android.cs_, if you aren't building for Android.
+- Don't compile C# code whose filename ends with _.MaciOS.cs_, if you aren't building for iOS and Mac Catalyst.
-- Don't compile C# code whose filename ends with _.iOS.cs_, if you aren't building for iOS or MacCatalyst.
+- Don't compile C# code whose filename ends with _.iOS.cs_, if you aren't building for iOS.
+- Don't compile C# code whose filename ends with _.MacCatalyst.cs_, if you aren't building for Mac Catalyst.
 - Don't compile C# code whose filename ends with _.Windows.cs_, if you aren't building for Windows.

 > [!IMPORTANT]